open-company/open-company-change/README.md

 ## Technical Design

 The OpenCompany Change Service handles tracking the read and unread status of content resources.
-The service does this at the content container level, not at the individual content item level.
+The service does this somewhat indirectly, at the content container level, *not* at the individual content item level.

-For any given content container, the service knows the time a user last viewed that container, or that the viewer has never viewed that container.
-In addition, the service knows the time content in that container was last updated.
+For any given content container, the service knows the time any specific user last viewed that container, or that the user has never viewed that container.
+In addition, the service knows the time that the content in that container was last updated.

-By tracking just this information, the service can fulfill its key responsibility, answering the question: for user X, is there anything new in content container Y, and if there is new content, the content that is new is the content that is newer than what time.
+By tracking just this information, the service can fulfill its key responsibility, answering the question: *for specific user X, is there any never before seen content in specific container Y, and if there is, the content that hasn't been seen is the content that is newer than time Z.*

 The change service is composed of 2 main responsibilities for handling *static* content change notifications, which are content changes that occur while there's no watcher connected and watching for them:

-- Consuming content creation events from the storage service
+- Consuming content creation events
-- Recording the timestamp of the newest event for each container
+- Recording the timestamp of the newest creation event for each container

 The change service is composed of 3 main responsibilities for handling *dynamic* content change notifications, which are content changes that occur while a watcher is connected and watching for them: